llkats/limni/README.md

 - [ ] In the article edit view, show specific fields based on post type (ie, only image articles would show an image upload widget)

 ### Bugs
+- [ ] Remove extra empty `<p>` tags that are generated in `post` article types, it's mucking with the layout spacing
+- [ ] Change times to Central time zone

+#### Fixed bugs
-- [ ] Fix post dates on deployed site.
+- [x] Fix post dates on deployed site.
 Tried changing to `git Last Modified` in a JS data file but that doesn't seem to have helped (or isn't working as intended)
-- [ ] Remove extra empty `<p>` tags that are generated in `post` article types, it's mucking with the layout spacing

 ## Color palette
 From [coolors.co](https://coolors.co/palette/264653-2a9d8f-e9c46a-f4a261-e76f51)